paraspatel93/Binary-Decision-Tree/README.md

 written.
 6. \<metrics out\>: path of the output .txt file to which metrics such as train and test error should be written.

+handout folder contains some example data sets to work on.